creativenucleus/bytejammer2/readme.md

 An example _config.json file is provided.
 Please remove the underscore from the filename and edit that file as appropriate.

+Please note: Some functionality requires a [custom version of the Bytebattle build](https://github.com/creativenucleus/TIC-80-bytebattle) that permits reading AND writing from the filesystem (the standard version permits reading OR writing).

 ### Example config.json

 ```json